betrusted-io/xous-book/src/ch10-00-swap-overview.md

 environment, because of the TOCTOU inherent in doing a hash-and-check and then bulk-copy over a slow bus like SPI.
 Thus, the following two-phase scheme is introduced for distributing `swap.img`.

 The AEAD shall be either ChachaPoly or AES-256, depending upon which is more performant (to be updated).
+We use a "detached-MAC" scheme only because it makes mapping block offsets in the ciphertext stream to block offsets in the plaintext stream logically easier.
+There's no cryptographic meaning in detaching the MAC.

 1. In phase 1, `swap.img` is encrypted using an AEAD to a "well-known-key" of `0`, where each block in FLASH encrypts a page of data, and the MAC are stored in an appendix to the `swap.img`.
 The first page is an unprotected directory that defines the expected offset of all the MAC relative to the encrypted blocks in the image file, and contains the 64-bit nonce seed + AAD.
 The problem of whether to accept an update is outside the scope of this spec: it's assumed that if an update is delivered, it's updated with some signature tied to a certificate in a transparency log that is confirmed by the user at update time.
 This does mean there is a potential TOCTOU of the bulk update data versus signing at update time, but we assume that the update is done as an atomic operation by the user in a "safe" environment, and that an adversary cannot force an update of the `swap.img` that meets the requirements of phase 2 without user consent.
 2. In phase 2, `swap.img` is re-encrypted to a locally generated key, which is based on a key stored only in the device and derived with the help of a user-supplied password.
 This prevents adversaries from forcing an update to `swap.img` without a user's explicit consent.
 NOTE: the key shall *not* be re-used between `swap.img` updates; it should be re-generated on every update.
 This does mean that the signature on the `xous.img` shall change on every update, but this is assumed to be happening already on an update.

-In order to support this scheme, an additional kernel argument known as `Skey` is added.
+In order to support this scheme, the `Swap` kernel argument contains a `key` field.
 The image creator sets this to a 256-bit "all zero" key initially for distribution and initial device image creation.
 Once the device is provisioned with a root key, the provisioning routine shall also update the kernel arguments (which are stored inside the secure FLASH region) with the new key, and re-encrypt the `swap` detached blob in SPI FLASH to the unique device key before rebooting.

 If followed correctly, a device is distributed "naive" and malleable, but once the keying ceremony is done, it should be hard to intercept and/or modify blocks inside `swap.img`, since the block-by-block read-in and authentication check provides a strong guarantee of consistency even in the face of an adversary that can freely MITM the SPI bus.